axstin/rbxfpsunlocker/README.md

 ##  Disclaimer

-Around June 21st I received reports that Roblox was [handing out bans](https://i.imgur.com/i4NEGB0.png) for using this tool.
-Roblox most likely assumes that `rbxfpsunlocker.dll` is an exploit or cheat.
-I fixed this issue in [release 1.6](https://github.com/axstin/rbxfpsunlocker/releases/tag/v1.6) and can confirm injecting rbxfpsunlocker is now "invisible" to Roblox. **HOWEVER, this doesn't stop Roblox from pushing an update in the future to patch this bypass.
+Around June 21st, 2018 I received reports that Roblox was [handing out bans](https://i.imgur.com/i4NEGB0.png) to players using using this tool.
+Roblox most likely assumes that `rbxfpsunlocker.dll` is an exploit or a cheat.
+I fixed this issue in [release 1.6](https://github.com/axstin/rbxfpsunlocker/releases/tag/v1.6) and can confirm injecting rbxfpsunlocker is now "invisible" to Roblox. **HOWEVER, this doesn't stop Roblox from releasing a new detection in the future.
 Please use this tool at your own risk** and keep in touch with this repository for updates.

 <sub>roblox this isn't an exploit no bans please :(</sub>